Aston Martin in Formula One: Customer Mercedes power units (2021–2025)

 Vettel missed the opening two races of 2022 after testing positive for COVID-19.
 He returned on the third race of the season at the 2022 Australian Grand Prix.
 Vettel retired following the conclusion of the 2022 season.
 Fernando Alonso, a two-time World Champion, is his replacement for 2023 on a multi-year contract.
 Stoffel Vandoorne joined the team as their new test and reserve driver, a role he shares with Felipe Drugovich.
 Hülkenberg left Aston Martin, returning as a full-time F1 driver for the Haas F1 Team in 2023.

 Construction on a new 37000 m2 factory at Aston Martin's Silverstone base began in September 2021.
 The factory features three interconnected buildings and is based in a 40 acre site directly opposite the Silverstone Circuit.
 Building One will serve as the main building housing the team's design, manufacturing, and marketing resources.
 Building Two will redevelop and repurpose the original factory premises as a central hub with staff amenities and will also serve as a logistics centre.
 Building Two is set to house the team's wellness centre, auditorium, simulator and heritage facility, while Building Three will contain the new wind tunnel.
 Building One was completed in July 2023 followed by Building Two a year later and Building Three was completed in the first week of November 2024.
-Commissioning of the wind tunnel was completed by January 2025, and it became operational just before the start of the 2025 season.
+Commissioning of the wind tunnel was completed by January 2025, and it became operational mid-March before the start of the 2025 season.
 Aston Martin is the sixth different constructor to operate from the Silverstone base since 1991.